rheinwerk-verlag/planning-poker/README.rst

         LOGIN_URL = 'admin:login'
         LOGOUT_URL = 'admin:logout'

 #.
-Include `planning-poker`'s URLs in your urls which can be found in `planning-poker-site/urls.py` in the fresh project.
+Include :code:`planning-poker`'s URLs in your urls which can be found in :code:`planning-poker-site/urls.py` in the
+   fresh project.

    .. code-block:: python